 After studying at the American Academy of Art, Kathleen began an illustration and design business, Queen of Arts Studios, Inc. After the arrival of her children, she put aside the illustration work and began painting full time.
 She creates artwork inspired by her love of the outdoors and the many moods of light and shadow that occur across the landscape and in particular, over water.
 She has been awarded the Master’s Circle Gold Medal by the International Association of Pastel Societies and also signature letters in the Pastel Society of America, the American Impressionist Society, Chicago Pastel Painters and the American Transparent Watercolor Society.
 Kathleen teaches weekly in Chicago's Old Town neighborhood and workshops across the country.
 She also recently began teaching online.
 You can see her works and learn more about her at her website.

 Join us for the monthly meeting of the Lemont Artists Guild!
 Meetings are open to all; you do not have to be a LAG member to attend.
 For more information on the Lemont Artists Guild, click here.

 This program will take place online on Zoom.
-After registering, you will receive a link to the Zoom meeting at least 15 minutes in advance of the program.
+A link will be emailed to all registered patrons shortly before the program.
 Don't see the email?
-Make sure you check your spam folder!
+Check your spam folder!